mariosepulvedae/DigitalImageProcessingPython/README.md

 # DigitalImageProcessingPython
 In this repository i will upload some python scripts where i analyze images

-Most of the algorithms are based on Gonzalez & Woods (2018) "Digital Image Processing" 4th edition
+Most of the algorithms are based on Gonzalez & Woods (2018) "Digital Image Processing" 4th edition and MathWorks Image Processing Toolbox

 You're free to use them and try your own images to see what happen